MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 <!--This article explains how you can control the ability to create AI-powered item marketing text with Copilot for your organization.
 This task is done by an admin.
 There are two requirements that you must fulfill to make the feature available to users:-->

 This article explains how to control users' access to Copilot and other AI capabilities in Business Central.
 This task is done by an admin.
 There are three levels of consent to use generative AI Copilot features in Customer Insights - Data.
-Consent is global for all users and all Copilot features in Customer Insights - Data.There are two requirements that you must fulfill to make the feature available to users:
+Consent is global for all users and all Copilot features in Customer Insights - Data.
+There are two requirements that you must fulfill to make the feature available to users:

-- Consent to the Azure OpenAI preview and privacy terms and conditions for all users.
+- Consent to the [preview](https://dynamics.microsoft.com/legaldocs/supp-dynamics365-preview/) and [privacy](https://go.microsoft.com/fwlink/?LinkId=521839) terms and conditions for all users.

    This consent is global for all users and applies to all Copilot and AI features.
-Learn more

 - Enable the feature if it's  still governed under **Feature Management**.

-- Activate the feature Consent to the terms and conditions of [preview](https://dynamics.microsoft.com/legaldocs/supp-dynamics365-preview/) and [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) on behalf of the organization.
+- Activate the feature

-If either of these requirements isn't fulfilled, the feature won't be available for use.
+If any of these requirements aren't fulfilled, the feature won't be available for use.

 ## Prerequisites